 Tracking Change promotes data-driven models of transparency and accountability.

-All That Philly Jazz is a digital history project at the intersection of technology, art and civic engagement.
+All That Philly Jazz is a digital mapping project at the intersection of technology, art and civic engagement.
 We are mapping Philadelphia’s jazz heritage from bebop to hip-hop.
-We are mapping places of historical significance, jazz venues, Walk of Fame plaques and murals.
+We are mapping places of historical significance, jazz venues, Walk of Fame plaques, murals and other points of interest.
 The images will be contextualized with data from, among other sources, Echo Nest and Rdio.

+(New) Tracking Change promotes data-driven models of transparency and accountability.

+All That Philly Jazz is a digital history project at the intersection of technology, public art and civic engagement.
+We are mapping Philadelphia’s jazz heritage from bebop to hip-hop.
+We are mapping jazz spots and landmarks, Walk of Fame plaques, murals and places of cultural significance.